 Examines origins, progress, and consequences of the American Revolution.
 Focuses on social effects of the War for Independence, creation of republican governments, and the U.S. Constitution.
 Addresses the search for stability at home and security abroad, and the development of a national identity.

 Describes forces at work in the antebellum period that led to sectionalism and eventually to civil war.
 Examines military, political, social, economic, and racial issues before, during, and after the war.
-Analyzes the painful period of Reconstruction and its historiography.
+Analyzes the Reconstruction Era and its historiography.

-Surveys American Indian history from the Wounded Knee Massacre of 1891 to the present.
-Examination of how American Indians changed the emphasis of resistance to social, political, and cultural assimilation from armed conflict to the employment of legal and political strategies for achieving self-determination.
+Examines major themes, processes, events, and people from the Wounded Knee Massacre of 1890 to the present.
+Provides an examination of how American Indians shifted the emphasis of resistance to social, political, and cultural assimilation from armed conflict to the employment of legal and political strategies for achieving self-determination.

-Analyzes the rise of "advanced" anti-semitism in the late 19th and early 20th century and the factors that contributed to the mass destruction of Jews.
-Also analyzes how the same racial ideas that furthered anti-semitism were used against Gypsies, Slavs, and other "subhumans."
-Students take part in active discussions and oral presentations, and will write analytical papers on topics of their choosing.
+Analyzes the rise of modern anti-semitism in the late 19th and early 20th century and the factors that contributed to the mass destruction of Jews.
+Explores how the same racial ideas that furthered anti-semitism were used against Gypsies, Slavs, and other minority groups.

 Explores and analyzes the major genocides of the twentieth century: the Armenian Massacre, the Holocaust, the Killing Fields of Cambodia, the Balkan genocides, and the Rwandan genocide.
 Promotes a greater understanding of why and how genocides occurred in the twentieth century.
 Teaches and improves critical thinking, writing, and comprehension skills and develops additional skills in using comparative history, historiography, and primary and secondary sources.